linkedin/css-blocks/README.md

    that block but that must be applied to one or more HTML element contained in the document subtree.
 You can think of this as a CSS class that is local to the block.
-5. Substate - A Substate belong to an Element and can only be applied to an Element for which the state belongs.
+5. Substate - A Substate belongs to an Element and can only be applied to an Element for which the state belongs.
 You can think of this as a CSS class that is also applied in conjunction with the element when the substate is set.